greglook/cljstyle/doc/configuration.md

   Require all files to end with a newline character.
 One will be added if it is not present.

-* `:import-group-collection-type`
+* `:vector-for-imports?`

-  Permits configuration of the collection type used in ns imports.
-Defaults to `:list`.
-Permissible values for this option are `:list` or `:vector`.
+  Uses vectors in ns imports.
+Defaults to false.